Frequently asked questions (FAQ)

-- Don't dry them in the dryer or rewash in hot water before treating the stains.
-Heat sets the stains and makes them difficult or impossible to remove.
+- Don't dry them in the dryer or rewash in hot water before treating the stains, as heat sets the stains and makes them difficult or impossible to remove

-- Do not use chlorine bleach to attempt to remove rust stains.
-Chlorine will also make the stain permanent.
+- Do not use chlorine bleach to attempt to remove rust stains, as chlorine will make the stain permanent

 There are a number of commercial stain removing products available that can remove rust stains (e.g., White Brite, RoVer Rust Remover, Rit Rust Remover, Red-B-Gone, Whink Rust & Iron Stain Remover, Super Iron Out Rust Stain Remover).
 Check to see if the removers are intended for white or colourfast fabrics only.
 Handle with care and use carefully according to the manufacturers' direction.
 Rinse the clothes thoroughly after treating with a stain remover.

-There is also a number of eco-friendly stain removing alternatives.
+There are also a number of eco-friendly stain removing alternatives.

 No, because the cost is low and the discoloured water can be used for other purposes (e.g., watering plants or the lawn).
 A typical kitchen tap running for 10 minutes will use approximately 60 - 80 litres of water.
-This will add 24 - 32 cents to a utility bill, based on the current charge for water and sewer services at 4/10 of a cent per litre.
+This will add 28 to 37 cents to a utility bill, based on the current charge for water and sewer services at 4.6/10 of a cent per litre.
 The water is usually clear after running the tap for a few minutes.